middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-housing.md

 ---
-slug: "/pages/ii-ug-college-policies/faculty/faculty-housing"
+slug: /pages/ii-ug-college-policies/faculty/faculty-housing
-date: "2021-05-01"
+date: 2021-05-01
-title: "C.23.
-Housing Programs"
+title: C.23.
+Housing Programs
 ---
 Middlebury College Employee Benefits are described in the Employee Handbook chapter of the College Handbook.
 Because faculty are employed on a contractual basis, specific provisions relating to vacation and sick leave as stated in the Employee Handbook chapter may not be applicable to them.
 Conversely, faculty may be eligible for specific provisions that are not applicable to general employees.

 **College Rental Program**